 To see the request parallelism of a particular Amazon Redshift Spectrum query, use the following query:

-The following factors affect Amazon S3 request parallelism:
+The following factors affect Amazon S3 request parallelism for provisioned clusters:

 - The number of splits of all files being scanned (a non-splittable file counts as one split)